thomasbyttebier/thomasbyttebier/draft.md

 ## How to evoke feelings?

-And so, as we reach the end of this article, the final question becomes: how can we use digital to evoke feelings?
+And so, as we reach the end of this article, the final issue becomes: how can we use digital to evoke feelings?
+This question inherently holds a lot of value.

-Fortunately, there is no simple answer to this question.

-The question in itself may be deceptively simple, or obvious, but what is certain is that it inherently holds a lot of value.
 Enough to justify asking it over and over again, with each project and every brief.

+Unsurprisingly perhaps, there is no simple answer.
+And of course, digital as a medium hasn't revealed some kind of magic one-size-fits-all formula.
+However, there's many (mostly age-old) tricks to evoke feelings that can be intensified through digital:

+- Storytelling is the first one that comes to mind, and is perhaps the most powerful.
+Digital offers [many great ways](https://storytelling.design) to enhance a good story.
+Stories have evoked feelings and fascinated people for ages.
+- Through its possibility of using visuals in combination with audio and even smell and touch, digital allows for communication activating multiple senses simultaneously.
+This [has proven itself](https://wp.unil.ch/discoverunil/2016/11/using-multiple-senses-to-improve-memory/) to convey a message in a much more memorable way, as it easier engages people emotionally.
+- Digital allows for interaction, and interaction in itself can make a message stick much longer than a one-directional story.
+Whether it's a simple tap-to-reveal or a smart conversation with a bot, clever interaction grows emotional engagement.
+- Sometimes a brand's promise is just to be super useful.
+Some of the most powerful brands of today have solved a consumer problem in a brilliant way.
+Smart digital technologies have the potential to help people save time and frustration in many ways that were impossible before.
+Solving a consumer problem in a simple way, directly brings delight.
+- ...

+Of course, it's a designer's job to find and freely mix those tools offering an experience that best expresses the personality of the brand at hand.

 ## Conclusion